njlr/rs-core-lib/prion/core.md

 ## Type properties ##

+* `template <typename T> using BinaryType = ...`

+Yields an unsigned integer type the same size as `T`.
+This will fail to compile if no such type exists.

 * `template <typename T1, typename T2> using CopyConst = ...`

 Yields a type created by transferring the `const` qualification (or lack of